Azure/terraform-azurerm-avm-res-network-bastionhost/README.md

 ### <a name="input_resource_group_name"></a> [resource\_group\_name](#input\_resource\_group\_name)

-Description: The name of the resource group where the Azure Bastion Host is located.
+Description: The name of the resource group where the Azure Bastion Host will be deployed.

 Type: `string`